SusuXu-s-Lab/CLIMA_WP2/New_model/Data_synthesis/readme.md

 similarity(i, j, t) = exp( - (‖demo_i - demo_j‖² / σ_demo² + dist_ij² / σ_geo²) )
 ```

-This reflects the assumption that closer demographic and spatial proximity leads to higher likelihood of bonding-type links.

 The construction proceeds as follows:

 | Step | Description |